 Rhythm: This involves emphasizing and punching the right words to make your message clear.
 It also involves pausing for effect.

 Pronunciation: Do you say “fer” instead of “for”?
 Do you say “git” instead of “get”?
-If your speech is informal, you may not need to change a thing.
+If the speech you are giving is informal, you may not need to change a thing.
 If your speech is of a more formal nature, I can help you clean up issues of pronunciation.

 Enunciation: Enunciation is how crisply you speak.
 If you are speaking General American English and you are too soft delivering your consonants it can affect your understandability and can make your speech seem too informal.
 If you enunciate too strongly, you can sound snobbish.